pts/movemetafs/README.txt

 # !! check for largefile support, 64-bit filesystem access (not possible in Perl?)
 # !! keep filehandles open for FLUSH
 # !! implement POSIX extended attributes
+!! feature: test mysql_auto_reconnect
+!! examine: why are there so many GETATTR() etc. calls?
+   How to cache?
+Which file manager to use?

 __END__